paolodeangelis/Energy-GNoME/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+├── notebooks          <- Jupyter notebooks demonstrating example usage of the `energy-gnome`.
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         energy_gnome and configuration for tools like black